 X-rays.
 This diagnostic test uses invisible electromagnetic energy beams to produce images of internal tissues, bones, and organs onto film.
 This test is used to measure and evaluate the curve.
-With the use of a full-spine X-ray, the doctor or radiologist measures the angle of the spinal curve.
+With the use of a full-spine X-ray, the healthcare provider or radiologist measures the angle of the spinal curve.
 A determination for treatment can often be made based on this measurement.

 Bone scans.
 Bone scans are a nuclear imaging method to evaluate any degenerative and/or arthritic changes in the joints; to detect bone diseases and tumors; to determine the cause of bone pain or inflammation.
 This test is to rule out any infection or fractures.

 Magnetic resonance imaging (MRI).
 This diagnostic procedure uses a combination of large magnets and a computer to produce detailed images of organs and structures within the body.
 This test is done to rule out any associated abnormalities of the spinal cord and nerves.